jaredblumer/practical-object-oriented-design-in-ruby/README.md

 ## Technical Debt
 Technical debt (also known as tech debt or code debt) describes what results when development teams take actions to expedite the delivery of a piece of functionality or a project which later needs to be refactored.

-## Writing Code That Embraces Changes
+## Writing Code That Embraces Change
 The goal is to model your application, using classes, such that it does what it is supposed to do right now and is also easy to change later.

 - A class must have data and behavior and it should do the smallest possible useful thing; that is, it should have a single responsibility.
 - Hide instance variables and data structures.
 - Methods, like classes, should have a single responsibility.
 Methods with a single responsibility expose previously hidden qualities, avoid the need for comments, encourage reuse, and are easy to move to another class when refactoring.
-- If you have a muddled class with too many responsibilities, separate those responsilities intop different classes.
+- If you have a muddled class with too many responsibilities, separate those responsilities into different classes.

 ## Managing Dependencies
-Because well designed objects ahve a single responsibility, their very nature requires that they collaborate to accomplsh complex tasks.
+Because well designed objects have a single responsibility, their very nature requires that they collaborate to accomplsh complex tasks.

 An object has a dependency when it knows: